augustus-rex/augustus-rex.github.io/_drafts/the-divine-names-kladd.md

+> And if all knowledge is of that which is and is limited to the
+> realm of the existent, then whatever that transcends being must
+> also transcend knowledge. (s.
+53).

+> Nor can any words come up to the inexpressible Good, this One,
+> this Source of all infinity, this supra-existent Being.
+Mind
+> beyond mind, word beyond speech, it is gathered up by no
+> discourse, by no intuition, by no name.
+It is and it is as no
+> other being is.
+Cause of all existence, and therefore itself
+> transcending existence, it alone could give an authoritative
+> account of what it really is. (s.
+50).

 > I have said already that the divine wisdom is the source, the
 > cause, the substance, the perfection, the protector, and the
 > goal of Wisdom itself, of mind, of reason, and of all sense